by BIG BAD WOLF

 6. Humans are Animals too, as are Anthros and both can fall into Virtuous or Condemned, and are classified as both Predator and Prey.

-7. Technology seems to be similar to that of Stone-Age level, with clothes being made of Animal hide.
+7. Technology initially seems to be similar to that of Stone-Age level, with clothes being made of Animal hide, at least to new arrivals.
 Often times, Virtuous animals, especially those with enough hide to either make the equivalent of a shirt or a set of pants, will make a "donation" to help clothe Virtuous Humans, or Anthros that like to wear clothes.
+As for the actual technology level, given all the actual advancements, it could be much higher.

 The Setting isn't Fluffy Cloud Heaven, nor is it Fire and Brimstone Hell, which could be good or bad, depending upon one's point of view, but is instead more of a Natural and Unmodified world, similar to an animal's usual habitat, with a distinct lack of man-made buildings and structures.
 On the plus side, food is easy to find, as is shelter during the times it rains.
 Humans, upon finding out about the place, might be initially confused over the obvious differences between what they'd believed and actuality, tend to get used to things after a week or thereabouts, at least those who were Virtuous - as for the Condemned, this is but the start of their suffering.